ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/filter-advanced/index.md

 The Advanced Filter will only work on leaf-level rows when using [Aggregation](/aggregation/).
 The `groupAggFiltering` property will be ignored.

 When [Pivoting](/pivoting/), Pivot Result Columns will not appear in the Advanced Filter.
+However, primary columns (including underlying group and pivot columns) will be shown in the Advanced Filter.